Have you ever wondered how to get the perfect candid street photo? A few hours that will change your life as a photographer

-My commute to Manhattan is normally an hour and a half, and I make it my mission to be *on time* for my appointments… If you feel you’re running late, please shoot me a text, send me an email, or call, or leave a voicemail 646-932-6701
+My commute within Manhattan is normally around 30 minutes and I make it my mission to be *on time* for my appointments… If you feel you’re running late, please shoot me a text, send me an email, or call, or leave a voicemail 646-932-6701.

 Instructions about our meeting spot will be clear in my email (normally in front of Pershing Square Café, across from the entrance of Grand Central Station, 42nd St. & Park Ave.).
 Please leave a cell phone number in your email.
 If you feel you’re lost, please don’t hesitate to call me about directions asap…